 STTTA has adopted the inclusion policy of the Tasmanian Table Tennis Association Inc. The Tasmanian Table Tennis Association has developed this Inclusion Policy in order to encourage the participation of all groups in the community in our sport regardless of their abilities and to reflect good practice regarding effective inclusion.

-The Tasmanian Table Tennis Association and its affiliated associations are committed to ensure that people of all abilities are able to participate and will endeavour to include anyone regardless of their background, physical capability, or circumstances and to support the needs of all players from a diverse cross‐section of the community.
+We are committed to ensure that people of all abilities are able to participate and will endeavour to include anyone regardless of their background, physical capability, or circumstances and to support the needs of all players from a diverse cross‐section of the community.

 What is Inclusion?